Specialist schools support high needs students, either in day schools or residential schools across New Zealand.

 Can my child attend a residential special school, and how do I apply?

 This support is available when your child has high needs and their local school setting doesn't meet their needs.
 The information below includes the age range or school years that each school caters for.

-To apply contact your local Ministry special education team.
+To apply contact your local Ministry special education team(external link).

 Centres for children who are deaf or hard of hearing

 These centres can provide education programmes and specialist services if your child is deaf or hard of hearing.
 They also employ Resource Teachers: Deaf to support deaf and hard of hearing students in mainstream schools.
 They both have residential schools, specialist early childhood education services, and resource centres that can cater for children aged 2 to 21 years old.

 Supports students in the top half of the North Island.